Bio-lock/BiolockEmbed/README.md

       container: '#biolock-container',  // DOM selector for the container
       page: 'upload',                    // Page to display: 'upload', 'download', or 'createBiolink'
       displayed_title: 'Upload Your Document', // Custom title for the page
-      width: '100%',                     // Iframe width (can be a percentage or pixel value)
-      min_height: '400px',               // Minimum height of the iframe
+      style: "width: 500px;",              // Style of the BioLock iframe
       primary_color: 'FF5733',           // Primary theme color (hex code without #)
       feature_key: 'YOUR_FEATURE_KEY',   // API key required for upload and biolink creation